akkashk/top-movies/README.md

 The matched data is loaded to a Postgres database.
 See [the official website](https://www.postgresql.org/download/) to download and install.

 The tool connects to Postgres via a [Connection URI](https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNSTRING).
-It is recommended to use this tool

 It is recommended to use this tool with a standalone database as the tool drops and creates table with each run.
-The data can be queried from the Postgres database.

 # Data sources